FAITH AND A SUITCASE: The God Who Sees Me

 During this trip, I also did a turtle release!
 All the new babies made their way to the water.
 It was so inspiring to watch them flap with all their might to set out on their journeys!
 This was my turtle.
 He was one of the last to make it, but he finally arrived at the water!
 I was so excited for his new voyage!

 From the moment the baby turtles hatch, they are ready for the ocean.
 Before the turtle release, we were told how we couldn’t carry them to the ocean.
 Their bellies had to touch the sand because in 20 years, they will return to the same beach to give birth to the next generation.
-It’s estimated that only 1 in 1000 turtles actually survive. :( I have massive respect for sea turtles now.
+It’s estimated that only 1 in 1000 turtles actually survive.
+You are the one.
+You’re the one that’s going to make it.
+Don’t give up!

 I spent Thanksgiving walking this beach.
 I just felt so much gratitude for this past year.
 God’s truly a good Father and I love Him with all my heart.